Strategic leadership: Build a strategy support team to serve as champions for the strategy process

 The make-up of this strategy support team (SST) generally includes 1 or more people from each of the operating groups, usually 2–3 downs from the senior person.
 The skills and behaviors required of these individuals are a blend of both the analytical and the human dimensions.
 Too much emphasis on one dimension over the other undermines the effectiveness of the role.
 In partnership with the senior team from their operating group, the members of the SST serve as a coach and guide for the strategy process as it unfolds.
 In this capacity, they reinforce expectations and teach methods for building and sustaining a strategy dialogue in their respective groups, ensure that the local strategy product being produced is of a uniform quality (including vocabulary and tools), and foster behavioral and organizational alignment over time.
 Additional roles for these individuals might also include facilitator, tracker and chaser, success and failure transfer agent across the businesses and writer when required.

-In addition to serving as a resource to those around them, it is unique opportunity of the SST members to participate in the strategy discussion 2–3 levels above their normal level of discourse.
-It is also an excellent training ground for those involved and it gives the senior executive direct access to the middle of the organization while observing the performance of these high potential line managers.
+In addition to serving as a resource to those around them, SST members often participate in a strategy discussion 2–3 leadership ranks above their normal level of discourse.
+SST serves as a training ground for those involved and it gives the senior executive direct access to the middle of the organization while observing the performance of these high potential line managers.